Chart Color Schemes

 Point Cook - North East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally with university qualification rates of 36.0%, exceeding the Australian average of 30.4% and the SA4 region rate of 32.0%.
-Bachelor degrees are most prevalent at 22.3%, followed by postgraduate qualifications (10.6%) and graduate diplomas (3.1%).
-Vocational credentials are also prominent, with 28.2% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.7% and certificates make up 16.5%.
+The area's educational profile is notable regionally, with university qualification rates at 36.0% of residents aged 15+, surpassing the Australian average of 30.4% and the SA4 region's rate of 32.0%.
+Bachelor degrees are most common at 22.3%, followed by postgraduate qualifications (10.6%) and graduate diplomas (3.1%).
+Trade and technical skills are prominent, with 28.2% of residents aged 15+ holding vocational credentials – advanced diplomas account for 11.7% and certificates for 16.5%.

 Educational participation is high, with 34.8% of residents currently enrolled in formal education.
 This includes 11.9% in primary education, 10.8% in secondary education, and 5.6% pursuing tertiary education.